 (GRADUATE REGULATIONS AND DEGREE REQUIREMENTS, as of 11/17/05)

 I have been admitted, but I need to defer my semester of entry.
 How do I do this?

-Admitted students who need to defer their application term of entry will need to submit a request via the Graduate Term Change Deposit link.
-There is a $20 fee associated with this request and applications can be deferred for up to one year of the original application admit term.
+Admitted students who need to defer their application term of entry will need to submit a request via the following link and pay $20: Graduate Admission Deferral Request Form.
+Applications can be deferred for up to one year of the original application admit term.
 Your admission is not guaranteed when you request a deferral.
 Your application may be reconsidered with the pool of applications received for the term you are changing to.

 Does the University offer an orientation for newly admitted graduate students?